 The Philosophical Problem

 Philosophers call this doxastic involuntarism — a truth every child already knows: you cannot choose beliefs like you choose socks.
 Belief is a response to evidence, experience, or internal transformation.
 It is never an act of the will.
-Epistemologists from Descartes to Wittgenstein have recognized that belief occupies a category fundamentally different from action.
+The philosopher Bernard Williams put it at its sharpest: to believe something just is to hold it as true, so you cannot, on command, take as true what you have no reason to think is true.
 You can will your hand to rise.
 You cannot will your mind to believe.

 Pascal understood this better than nearly anyone: you cannot decide to believe in God the way you decide to take a walk.
 Something must change within you first.
 But even the conditions Pascal recommended (surround yourself with believers, practice rituals, create the atmosphere) cannot guarantee the arising of belief itself.
 The arising is not yours to command.
 It is a gift from beyond the horizon of the will.